rschristopher/rschristopher.github.io/src/saving/sovereignty/level-3.md

 ## Alternative Signing Devices

-While Coldcard is a robust, Bitcoin-only, [air-gapped](../appendix/airgapped-computer.md) solution, other dedicated hardware options exist for self-custody.
-Here are some recommended alternatives:

-- [**SeedSigner**](https://seedsigner.com): A DIY, open-source signing device built on affordable hardware (Raspberry Pi Zero).
+- [**SeedSigner**](https://seedsigner.com/): A DIY, open-source signing device built on affordable hardware (Raspberry Pi Zero).
 SeedSigner is air-gapped, supports QR code scanning for transaction signing, and is ideal for those who prefer a fully verifiable solution.
+See also the [econoalchemist setup guide](https://econoalchemist.github.io/SeedSigner/).
 - [**DIY Raspberry Pi Zero**](https://armantheparman.medium.com/how-to-set-up-a-raspberry-pi-zero-air-gapped-running-latest-version-of-electrum-desktop-wallet-85e59ecaddc0): For advanced users, you can create your own signing device using a Raspberry Pi Zero with open-source software.
 - [**Specter-DIY**](https://github.com/cryptoadvance/specter-diy): This approach requires technical expertise but offers complete control over the hardware and software stack.

 These alternatives prioritize open-source principles and Bitcoin-only functionality, aligning with the ethos of self-custody.
-However, they may require more setup effort compared to a Coldcard.